pucherot/Pi.Alert/docs/NETWORK_RELATIONSHIP.md

 ### First start

 When you open the "Network" page for the first time, it is almost empty.
+When you open the page for the 1st time it is almost empty.
+Under a narrow empty box there is another one, which has the title "Unassigned devices" and can be expanded.
+This box lists all devices that are not yet assigned to a network component.

+![Manage unassigned Devices][Manage_unassigned_Devices]

-There are two boxes that you can expand.
-The "Manage Devices" box allows you to create, edit and remove network components.
-Editing the components on this page does not affect already detected devices in the devices list.
+On the top left, next to the page heading "Network Overview", there is a green "+" button with which you can switch to edit mode.
+Editing the components on this page does not affect already detected devices in the devices list. **We now switch to the edit mode.**

+### Editing mode

+The edit mode also consists of 2 large areas, which in turn are divided into 3 sub-areas each.
+For differentiation, these sub-areas are highlighted in different colors.

+#### Manage Devices

 ![Manage Net Devices][Manage_Net_Devices]

-The box "Unassigned devices" lists all devices that are not yet assigned to a network component.

-![Manage unassigned Devices][Manage_unassigned_Devices]
+#### Manage Non-Scannable Devices

+![Manage Non Scanable Net Devices][Manage_NonScanable_Net_Devices]

 ### Manage Devices